RichardoC/tales.fromprod.com/src/_posts/2021-08-05-always-document-api-limitations.md

 Well, let's assume that the web client wasn't up to the challenge of our message (sorry devs).
 Why don't we try the API ourselves?

 ## Having fun at the expense of the slack API
 I didn't want to create an app for this, so what do to?
-Using use API tokens for the API is no longer supported....
+Using user API tokens for the API is no longer supported....
 Or is it?

 ### Getting API calls to work with user tokens
-I got the network calls while sending a message and started stripping piece of it until I found the minimum that works...
+I got the network calls while sending a message and started stripping parts from it until I found the minimum that works...

-Turns out all you need is the user token, and the cookies.
+Turns out all you need is the user token, and the cookies (Ie everything in the value of the `Cookie:` request header).
 If you don't include the cookie you'll get an unauthorised response.

 ```{"ok": false, "error": "invalid_auth"}```